thegreatgoose/ddns-to-ip/README.md

 This just looks up whatever domain you want IP's from and outputs them as a Nginx config file which you can then include in your Nginx config.

-Add it as a cronjob to do it automaticly.